|

 A shortage of land in Gush Dan generates a rumor that some rich people from overseas have gained control of most of the valuable land and are refusing to sell it, in anticipation of a price increase during the next decade.
 At the same time, there is suddenly a water shortage, even though it is not a dry year.
 The television program "Fact" dares to claim that the privatized water companies have collaborated to reduce the water supply in order to drive up the price.
 The program compares what happened to the case of the electricity companies in California, but no one watches the program because the competing channel is broadcasting "A Director is Born."

-Rumors circulate about investments by the pension funds in Mongolian currency that have gone sour because, contrary to the predictions of the pundits at the Ramat Gan Stock Exchange, Mongolia's request to join the European Union was rejected.
+New bank crisis Rumors circulate about investments by the pension funds in Mongolian currency that have gone sour because, contrary to the predictions of the pundits at the Ramat Gan Stock Exchange, Mongolia's request to join the European Union was rejected.
 This leads to a new bank crisis.
 Astute commentators note the chronological proximity of bank crises and wars in Lebanon.

 Matters reach the boiling point after a dirty bomb explodes in the Tel Aviv subway.
 The privatized market finds it hard to cope with the catastrophe since capitalists believe that the notion of investing in Israel is not only uneconomical, but also insane.